Scientific Misconduct in Research

 C. Institutional Decision & Notification

-The Research Integrity Officer will transmit the final inquiry report and any comments to the Deciding Official, who will make the determination in writing of whether findings from the inquiry provide sufficient evidence of possible research misconduct to justify conducting an investigation.
-The inquiry is completed when the Deciding Official makes this determination.
+The Research Integrity Officer (RIO) will transmit the final inquiry report and any comments to the Deciding Official (DO), who will make the determination in writing of whether findings from the inquiry provide sufficient evidence of possible research misconduct to justify conducting an investigation.
+The inquiry is completed when the DO makes this determination.

-The Research Integrity Officer will notify both the respondent and the complainant in writing of the Deciding Official's decision of whether to proceed to an investigation and will remind them of their obligation to cooperate in the event an investigation is opened.
-The Research Integrity Officer will also notify all appropriate institutional officials and ORI of the Deciding Official's decision.
+The RIO will notify both the respondent and the complainant in writing of the DO’s decision of whether to proceed to an investigation and will remind them of their obligation to cooperate in the event an investigation is opened.
+The RIO will also notify all appropriate institutional officials and the Office of Research Integrity (ORI) of the Deciding Official's decision.

-If the DO decides that an investigation is not warranted, the RIO shall secure and maintain for 7 years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment by ORI of the reasons why an investigation was not conducted.
-These documents must be provided to ORI or other authorized HHS personnel upon request.
+If the DO decides that an investigation is not warranted, the RIO shall secure and maintain for 7 years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment by the Office of Research Integrity (ORI) in the HHS of the reasons why an investigation was not conducted.
+These documents must be provided to the ORI or other authorized HHS personnel upon request.

 VII.
 Conducting the Investigation